jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 ## The continuation of *Stuck in Paradise*

-We started going towards *Stuck in paradise* to push this pitch that Jana and Gergeley started bolting.
-On the way there, he was explaining how big pitch is and that I will like it.
-When we arrived there, he was true about the big pitch, but he didn’t told me that is full of mud.
-Once Gergley went down with a drill on a bolting mission, I started smoking and singing to myself.
-After an hour or so, Gergley gave me the signal that I can start descending.
-He make a hell of a rigging, was really nice considering all the mud.
-Once we reach the bottom, all the effort was paid off.
-We arrived to horizontal gallery similar to *Palace of King Minos*.
-We followed the main passage all the way to the end, and were stopped by a bolder choke.
-We tried to drill and hammered our way through, but with no luck, so we decided to start surveying back.
-Because the passage was wide, it was easy to survey.
-Soon we reach the bottom of Stuck at paradise and just a couple of meters before we noticed that the draft goes into the side passage.
-We started crawling in this passage and it was tight all the way, so after about 30 m we encounter another bolder choke.
-We notice that you can go through, but we decided to leave it for some other team.
-So we surveyed back to the main passage, but it was quite an effort.
-We name it *Penitence*, because you crawl most of the time on your knees and the main passage was named *Lost Miles*.
-All what was left to do is surveying *Stuck in Paradise* pitch.
-It was quite a challenge because it was hard to read the instruments due to a lot of mud.
-On the end, we connected everything with P.S.S. in *Magic dragon*.
-Then was time for quick smoke, I took some pictures and we returned to the camp.
+We started going towards *Stuck in paradise* to push this pitch that Jana and Gergeley had started bolting.
+On the way there, he was explaining how big the pitch was, and how I would like it.
+When we arrived there, it turned out he was right about the size of the pitch, but he had not mentioned that it was full of mud.

+As soon as Gergley was down with the drill on a bolting mission, I started smoking and singing to myself.
+After an hour or so, Gergley signalled that I could start descending.
+He made a hell of a rigging effort, especially considering all the mud.
+Once we reached the bottom, all the effort was paid off.

+We were at the beginning of a horizontal gallery very similar to the *Palace of King Minos*.
+We followed the main passage all the way to the end, where we were halted by a boulder choke.
+We tried to drill and hammer our way through, but no luck there, so we decided to start surveying back.

+Because the passage was wide, it was fairly easy to survey.
+Soon we reacheed the bottom of *Stuck in Paradise*, but just a couple of meters before we noticed that the draft actually went into a side passage.
+We started crawling in this passage, which was tight all along; after about 30 m we encountered another boulder choke.

+We noticed a possible way on through, but we decided to leave it for some other team and surveyed back to the main passage, however it was quite an effort.
+We named it *Penitence*, because you had to crawl on your knees for the most part and the main passage was named *Lost Miles*.
+All what was left to do was surveying *Stuck in Paradise* pitch itself.
+It ended up being quite a challenge as it was so hard to read the instruments due to the amount of mud.
+In the end, we connected everything with the P.S.S. at *Magic dragon*.
+Then it was time for quick smoke, some pictures and the long return to camp *X-Ray*.

-After a good sleep, we were woken by Tetley and Clare.
-On the way down to the camp, they meet the other team, who told them what we found.
-Soon as Tetley saw us, he wanted to see our survey book.
-I was carrying it in my tackle bag, but when I wanted to show it to Tetley, I couldn’t find it.
-We start to panic for a bit and then I realized that it probably fell out when we stop for smoke in *Magic dragon*.
-We rushed back there and with huge relieve we found it.
+After a good sleep, we were woken up by Tetley and Clare.
+On the way down to the camp, they had met another team, who had told them about our recent finds.
+As soon as Tetley saw us, he wanted to have a look at our survey book.
+I had been carrying it in my tackle bag, but when I wanted to show it to Tetley, I couldn’t find it.

+We started to panic after a little while, but then I realized that it had probably fallen out when we had stopped for a smoke in *Magic dragon*.
+We rushed back there and with huge relief found it.
 Back in the camp, I showed the survey book to Tetley.
-He immediately started to count the meters and then smiled to me and said: » Again you found more than 500 m, you are lucky because the right peoples are choosing you”.
-I replied: “This is not luck, I only take the right peoples with me or they take me??”.
-After that was time to return to the surface for tea and medals ;).
+He immediately started to count the meters and then smiled to me and said: » Yet again you've found more than 500 m, you are very lucky in your choice of caving partners”.
+I replied: “This is no luck, I only take the right people with me or they take me??”.
+After that, it was time to return to the surface for tea and medals ;).

 \attrib{\izi}